How To Paint a Rose, one stroke at a time. Easy step by step tutorial on painting roses.

 Learning how to paint a rose is like learning to write, it takes some practice but soon your roses will look beautiful.

-A complete video is at the end of this post.
+A complete video of how to paint a rose is at the end of this post.

-I start a second layer of strokes about halfway up the first layer.
+Start a second layer of strokes about halfway up the first layer.
+Again end with tails.

-I add another upside down u to the middle and a dab of antique gold to the center to give the rose center depth.
+Now back to the center of the rose, add another upside down U to the middle and a dab of antique gold to the center to darken it, this will give it some depth.

-Now I start to close up the center with a large U stroke.
-This is where those tails come into play, I line up the chisel edge of my brush with the tail and start my stroke.
+Close up the center with a large U stroke.
+This is where the tails come into play, line up the chisel edge of your brush with the tail and start your stroke.